-Course descriptions for the Spring 2014 University Honors (UH) classes are posted below.
+Course descriptions for the Fall 2016 University Honors (UH) classes are posted below.
 (Watch for updates!)
 Refer to WINGS Express via the WINGS portal for a complete listing of all Honors courses, including days, times, and locations.

 Students will study the 1787 writing of the U.S. Constitution, plus the 27 Amendments that have been added since then.
 Students will also form their own Constitutional Convention in rewriting this historic document to meet today's perceived needs.
 (UH 2020 satisfies the Social Science Element in the Core curriculum.)